1. Why use this guide?

 The armed forces saw homosexuality as a threat to discipline and morale within its single sex environment, and service personnel were regularly prosecuted, court-martialled or discharged for sexual offences.

 Use the advanced search option in our catalogue to look for relevant files.
-Use keywords such as 'homosexual' and in the 'search within' section use the department codes ADM, WO, AIR and DEFE to restrict your search to military records.
+Use keywords such as 'homosexual' and search within the department codes ADM, WO, AIR and DEFE to restrict your search to military records.

 6. Gay and lesbian politics